jthusm17/Winona/Zesto.md

 and West ends of Winona, and close down after the Summer has passed.
 Sales tax is already added to the price tag,

 and each item has a well rounded cost.
-For example, a medium cone cost exactly $2.50
+For example, a medium cone costs exactly $2.50

 ![Zesto's East](https://media-cdn.tripadvisor.com/media/photo-s/0c/17/1e/4e/penguin-zesto-east-winona.jpg)